 PET is produced by copolymerizing monomers including Ethylene Glycol and Terephthalic Acid under heat and pressure with the help of metallic catalysts.

-Polymerization occurs through a polycondensation reaction of the monomers with water as the by-product.
+Polymerization occurs through a polycondensation reaction, producing water as a by-product.
 As the viscosity increases during the polymerization stage, so does the polymer chain and chain length.

-The reaction is stopped at the desired polymer chain length which is related to its end use application.
-This is measured using an intrinsic viscosity, or IV, testing technique.
+The reaction is stopped at the desired polymer chain length which is determined by the intended end-use application.
+This is measured using an intrinsic viscosity (IV) test, which quantifies the average molecular weight and polymer chain length.

 Why Intrinsic Viscosity Matters in PET Grade